Skip to main content

 A Practical Decision Framework

 How many active members do you have?
-Under 30, almost any free tool works fine.
-Between 30 and 75, you need something with real dues tracking and at least basic reminders.
-Over 75, the free tier limitations will start costing you volunteer hours faster than a paid plan costs you dollars.
+Under 30, almost any free tool works.
+Between 30 and 75, you need real dues tracking and at least basic reminders.
+Over 75, free-tier limits start costing volunteer hours faster than a paid plan costs dollars.

 How many people need admin access?
-One person managing everything alone is a burnout factory and a single point of failure.
-If you need two or three admin accounts, most free plans won’t cover it.
-That’s not a design flaw.
-It’s a push toward paid tiers.
+One person running everything alone is a burnout factory and a single point of failure.
+If you need two or three people with access, check that limit early.
+HubSpot’s free plan stops at two seats, for example.
+That’s not a bug.
+It’s a nudge toward paid.

 Do you collect dues online, offline, or both?
-Tools that only handle online payments leave your treasurer manually tracking every check and cash payment somewhere else.
-Tools that handle both keep everything in one place.
-If your club still collects a mix (and most do), the free tool needs to accommodate that.
+Tools that only handle online payments leave your treasurer tracking every check and cash payment somewhere else.
+Tools that handle both keep it in one place.
+If your club still collects a mix (and most do), the free tool has to accommodate that, or you’re back to two systems.

 Start Free, Switch Intentionally

 Free tools aren’t traps.
 They’re starting points.
-The mistake isn’t starting with a free plan.
-It’s staying on one past the point where it’s costing your volunteers more than it saves your budget.
+The mistake isn’t starting free.
+It’s staying on a free tier past the point where the right answer changed.

-The switch doesn’t have to be painful.
-Most tools let you import member data from a spreadsheet or CSV.
-Choosing the right membership software takes an afternoon of research, not a semester.
-And moving from a free tool to a paid one that saves your volunteers five hours a week pays for itself before the first quarterly board meeting.
+When you do outgrow the free tier, the switch doesn’t have to hurt.
+Most tools import member data from a spreadsheet or CSV.
+Choosing the right membership software takes an afternoon, not a semester.

 The best tool is the one your volunteers will actually use.
 Sometimes that’s free.
-Sometimes free is the thing getting in the way.
+The job is matching the free tool to your club, not just grabbing the first one with a $0 in the corner.

 Spend your volunteer time on people, not paperwork.